Host stack test framework

 These are currently supported types of network elements.

-Similarly, container topology is started by loadContainerTopology()
+Similarly, container topology is started by loadContainerTopology(), configuration file is processed

 so that test suite retains map of defined containers and uses that to start them at the beginning